Pencil: Grading and classification

 Koh-i-noor offers twenty grades from 10H to 8B for its 1500 series.
 Mitsubishi Pencil offers twenty-two grades from 10H to 10B for its Hi-uni range.
 Derwent produces twenty grades from 9H to 9B for its graphic pencils.
 Staedtler produces 24 from 10H to 12B for its Mars Lumograph pencils.

-Numbers as designation were first used by Conté and later by John Thoreau, father of Henry David Thoreau, in the 19th century.
+Numbers as designations were first used by Conté and later by John Thoreau in the 19th century.
 (Note: Conté used integer numbers that started at 1, with higher numbers indicating softer leads, while Thoreau used higher numbers to designate harder leads (Petroski 1990, p.
 157).
-It is believed that Thoreau developed independently his method of mixing clay and graphite, and his use of numbers to designate grades is evidence that he was at least aware of Conté methods and tried to reverse engineer them.
+It is believed that Thoreau developed his method of mixing clay and graphite independently, and his use of numbers to designate grades is evidence that he was at least aware of Conté's methods and tried to reverse-engineer them.